MLK Highway–Suitland Line

-The Martin Luther King Jr. Highway Line, designated Route A12 was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Addison Road station of the Blue and Silver Lines of the Washington Metro and New Carrollton station of the Orange and Silver lines of the Washington Metro.
-The line operated every 20 minutes between 7 AM and 9 PM, 30 minutes after 9 PM weekdays and 60 minutes after 9 PM weekends.
-Route A12 trips roughly take 30 minutes.
-On Sundays, Route A12 was extended to Capitol Heights station replacing a portion of route F14.
+The MLK Highway–Suitland Line, designated Route P60 is a daily bus route operated by the Washington Metropolitan Area Transit Authority between New Carrollton station of the Orange and Silver Lines of the Washington Metro and Suitland station of the Green Line of the Washington Metro.
+The line operates every 12 minutes daily between 5 AM and 9 PM and 30 minutes after 9 PM.
+Route P60 trips roughly take 45 minutes.

 Route

-Route A12 operated daily between New Carrollton station and Addison Road station providing service among the Landover community.
-On Sundays, route A12 was extended to Capitol Heights station replacing a portion of route F14 since the F14 does not run on Sundays.

-Route A12 got its buses out of Landover division.
+Route P60 operates daily between New Carrollton station and Suitland station providing service among the Landover community, primarily operating along Martin Luther King Jr Highway.
+Route P60 gets its buses out of Landover division.